mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/13-workflows-details.md

 # Workflow Details

+- Workflow - A combination of **Executors** and **Edges**
+  - Use `WorkFlowBuilder` to wire up Executors and Edges
-- Executors - The processing units
+- Executors - The processing units, AI agents or other logic
+  - Typed input
+  - Produces typed output or events
-- Edges - Defines the connections, defines the flow of information
+- Edges - Defines the connections, and flow of information
+  - Direct
+  - Conditional
+  - Fan-out, Fan-in
 - Events - Provides observability
-- Workflow - A combination of Executors and Edges
+  - Several available that tracks the workflow lifecycle
+  - Possible to define proprietary Events